-Apex Legends now has 13 characters to pick from after Loba was added for Season 5 – giving players more choice than ever before.
-But who are the best Legends to use if you want to rack up wins in the new season?
+Apex Legends has now doubled the Legend roster since launch, with the addition of Fuse making 16 total.
+This gives players even more choice than ever before.
+But, who are the best Legends in Apex Legends to use if you want to rack up wins in the new season?

-Respawn has done a commendable job balancing out the various characters in the game to ensure that each of them are viable, particularly for some of the lesser-used Legends.
+Respawn has done a commendable job balancing out the Legend to ensure that each of them is viable.
+This is particularly true for some of the lesser-used Legends.

-But, how much has this changed which characters you should choose?
-Here’s a breakdown of the best Legends, based on versatility, their abilities and composition in a team.
+But, how much has this changed, and which characters you should choose?
+Here’s a breakdown of the best Legends, based on versatility, their abilities, and composition in a team.

 The Legends are placed into loose ‘tiers’, to represent their relative position against each other.
 Of course, this doesn’t mean you can’t master a particular character and become an expert with it.